-Ask any gardener or landscaper this question and you’ll get some varied responses.
+Ask any gardener or landscaper this question about planting a weeping willow and you’ll get some varied responses.
 These beautiful trees bring out strong opinions in people!
+There are

 Others who have had a bad experience with Willows will tell you to plant something else.
 They’re messy trees, they’ll say, or they’ll damage your underground pipes.
 So what’s fact and what’s fiction?
 Here are some commonly held assumptions about Weeping Willows, and what our experience has led us to believe is the truth:

 No one will argue that Weeping Willows aren’t gorgeous, fast-growing, and kid-friendly.
 They might be tops in all these categories!
 But they aren’t for everyone.
-These aren’t trees for the small property, and they may not be in it for the long haul.
+These aren’t trees for the small property as their roots and large height and spread may become troublesome if not given room, and they may not be in it for the long haul.

 But when they’re well-sited and thriving?
 Perfection.